mustafauysal/timthumb-on-the-fly/readme.md

 ## FYI

-I know timthumb have [abandoned](https://www.binarymoon.co.uk/2014/09/timthumb-end-life/) but it just works :)
+You should know timthumb have [abandoned](https://www.binarymoon.co.uk/2014/09/timthumb-end-life/) but it just works :) If you have concern, you can try other alternatives.